Use the Sling Resource Merger in AEM using-the-sling-resource-merger-in-aem

 /libs/cq/core/content/nav/sites/jcr:title -

-To overlay this, create the following node:
+To overlay, create the following node:

 /apps/cq/core/content/nav/sitesThen update the property